- 1. Convert Videos to FCP+

-Click the +Add Files button to add video files from your PC/Mac.
-You can also use drag-and-drop method to add multiple files at the same time for batch conversion.
+Click the button to add video files from your PC/Mac.
+You can also use the drag-and-drop method to add multiple files at the same time for batch conversion.

 Step 2 Select output format as Final Cut Pro

-Click the Convert all tasks to: option to open the output formats list.
+Click the Output Format: option to open the output formats list.
 Go to the Editing tab and choose Final Cut Pro as your output format, also select a video resolution.
 You can also choose other formats under the Video tab.

 Before converting MPEG videos to FCP, some editing works can be done on MPEG to FCP Converter for Mac, just click the pencil icon to reveal the Edit window and go for the option.